Lab41/hermes/src/utils/book_crossing_etl/README.md

 1. Any entry in the rating file that does not match to a book in the books file or a user in the user file is removed.
-2. Any book in the books file is removed if it does not match one of the ratings saved from the ratings file.
-3. Any user in the users file is removed if they do not have at least one rating saved from the rating file.
+2. Any user in the users file is removed if they do not have at least one rating saved from the rating file.

-In this manner invalid reviews, invalid books, and invalid (and inactive) users are removed before the conversion to JSON.
+In this manner invalid reviews and invalid (and inactive) users are removed before the conversion to JSON.

 ## Dependencies